GodHybrid/RiskOfSlimeRain/to-do.md

 * [x][x]Mortar Tube - on hitting an enemy, the player has a 9% chance to fire a mortar for 170% damage and deal explosive damage in a radius of 3 blocks.\
 **Stacking effect:** +170% damage.\
 		* Activates and applies damage properly.\
-		* Animations work as intended. *Might need reworking the explosion effect?*
+		* Animations work as intended.
 * [x][ ]Rusty Knife - on hitting an enemy, the player has a 15% chance to cause bleed debuff for 4x35% damage.\
 **Stacking effect:** 15% extra chance to bleed, 100% chance at 7 stacks.\
 		* Applies buff properly.
 The buff works as intended.\
-		* Missing debuff animation.
+		* Missing the image (right now it's just dust)
-* [x][ ]Sticky Bomb - on hitting an enemy, the player has a 8% chance to attach a bomb, detonating for 140% damage and deal explosive damage in a radius of 1 block.\
+* [x][x]Sticky Bomb - on hitting an enemy, the player has a 8% chance to attach a bomb, detonating for 140% damage and deal explosive damage in a radius of 1 block.\
 **Stacking effect:** +40% damage.\
-		* Damages the enemy and activates properly. *Currently works as a debuff, since I couldn't code the projectile to follow the enemy.
-Might need to recode the item if needed, but it works fine as is.*\
-		* The animation is coded in, but doesn't activate.
+		* Damages the enemy and activates properly.\
-* [ ][ ]Bundle of Fireworks - fires fireworks each time a Chest or Container is opened, as well as any time you activate Shrines, Shops, Roulette Chambers, and when picking up Drones.\
+* [x][x]Bundle of Fireworks - fires fireworks each time a Chest or Container is opened, as well as any time you activate Shrines, Shops, Roulette Chambers, and when picking up Drones.\
 **Stacking effect:** +2 Fireworks launched.\
-		* The item has not been coded.\
-		* Missing projectile sprites.
-Missing projectile sounds.
+		* Wrorks under a different effect: 1% chance killed enemy launches 4 fireworks Chance increases per stack.\

 ###### Defensive items
 * [x][ ]Bitter Root - increases the player's maximum health by 8% and caps at 300% extra base health.\
 **Stacking effect:** Further gain 8% max HP, up to 38 stacks (300% extra HP).\
 		* Increases HP properly.\
-		* Missing dust effect.
+		* No leaf visuals yet
-* [x][ ]Bustling Fungus - heals the player for 4.5% of their health after 2 seconds out of combat and being completely immobile.\
+* [x][x]Bustling Fungus - heals the player for 4.5% of their health after 2 seconds out of combat and being completely immobile.\
 **Stacking effect:** 4.5% more HP/s increase, increased radius of effect.\
-		* Heals the player and friendly NPCs properly. *Needs to be tested in MP.*\
+		* Heals the player and friendly NPCs properly.\
-		* Missing effect sounds.
-Missing effect sprites.
+		* Visuals and sounds work correctly.\
+        * Same radius all times
 * [x][x]Meat Nugget - on hitting an enemy, the player has a 8% chance to drop 2 meat nuggets that heal for 6 health.\
 **Stacking effect:** +6 HP per meat nugget.\
 		* Heals the player properly.\